wayneeseguin/graft/doc/vault-defaults.md

-# Vault Operator Default Values
+# Vault Operator Default Values and Multiple Paths

 As of graft v1.31.0, the vault operator supports default values using the logical OR (`||`) syntax.
 This allows you to specify fallback values when secrets are not found in Vault, preventing graft from failing when optional secrets are missing.

+As of graft v2.0.0, the vault operator has been enhanced to support multiple vault paths natively, providing a unified syntax that combines the functionality of both `vault` and `vault-try` operators.

 ## Basic Usage